472696763/LDHGNN/README.md

 # Model
-Code for the technical report [Loss-aware Curriculum Learning for Heterogeneous Graph Neural Networks].
+Code for the technical report [Heterogeneous Graph Neural Networks with Loss-aware Curriculum Learning ].

 ## Quick Start
 Here, we provide a quick start guide on how to reproduce the results.